chris-taylor/Haskeme/README.md

   - Write to stdout or any file
   - Load libraries from a file
 * Basic macro system:
-  - Multiple levels of quasiquote/unquote/unquote-splicing
-  - Local bindings with 'let' and 'with'
   - Whole language, including user defined functions, available at macro expansion time
 * Standard library